 Alternatives to gas permeable contacts for correcting vision after eye surgery include hybrid contact lenses and high-definition eyeglass lenses.

 Hybrid contact lenses are designed to offer the best of both worlds: aberration-correcting optics of a rigid GP lens and wearing comfort comparable to that of soft lenses.

 In most cases, hybrid contact lenses are equally effective as gas permeable contacts in correcting aberrations after vision surgery, and may be easier to adapt to than GP lenses.

 Currently, the only FDA-approved hybrid contacts sold in the United States are made by SynergEyes.

-High-definition eyeglass lenses are a good choice to correct minor refractive errors that may remain after vision surgery especially if you don't have significant corneal aberrations and are not keen on the idea of wearing contact lenses after eye surgery.
+High-definition eyeglass lenses are a new type of eyewear that can effectively correct minor refractive errors that may remain after vision surgery — especially if you don't have significant corneal aberrations and are not keen on the idea of wearing contact lenses after eye surgery.

-Also called digital or "free-form" lenses, high-definition eyeglass lenses are made with advanced surfacing equipment that is much more precise than traditional tooling used for lens manufacturing.
+Also called digital or "free-form" lenses, high-definition eyeglass lenses are made with advanced technology and equipment that produce more precise and accurate refractive surfaces on eyeglass lenses than traditional tooling used for lens manufacturing.

-Many people whether or not they've previously had vision surgery find high-definition lenses give them noticeably sharper vision than conventional eyeglass lenses for a variety of everyday visual tasks, including night driving.
+Some people — whether or not they've previously had vision surgery — find high-definition lenses give them noticeably sharper vision than conventional eyeglass lenses for a variety of everyday visual tasks, including night driving.